-Since 1947, women facing an unplanned pregnancy have turned to Catholic Social Service for assistance.
+Since 1947, women facing an unplanned pregnancy have turned to Catholic Community Services for assistance.

 We offer support in a non-judgmental manner to assist you in making decisions about your needs, your child’s needs, and your future.
 Information regarding parenting and adoption options is explored without pressure.
 We can assist you in obtaining medical care, housing, and other necessities.

 Our Pregnancy Program seeks to serve you with respect and assist you in your dedication to you child.
 All services are confidential.
 There is never a charge for pregnancy counseling.

 - If you choose adoption, you have options regarding the level of openness with the adoptive family.